cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

 .. container:: dothis

-    **3.a** Create, name and define the units of "month" which will represent your time variable.
+    **3.a** Create, name and define the units of "month" which will represent your time variable following the example above.
     This should be defined as a multiple of the built-in unit :code:`second`.

 Units can be defined based on one another as well.